nujaimah/nujaimah/README.md

 👋 Hi!

 I'm a current graduate student pursuing my Master of Engineering in Computer Engineering with an AI Concentration.
-I'm passionate about all things data, including data visualization, data science, and anayltics!
+I'm passionate about all things data, including data visualization, data science, and analytics!

 Outside of school, I enjoy...
 * 🏀 Watching basketball